AI for Teacher Workload: A Practical UK GuideAI for Teacher Workload: A Practical UK Guide: practical strategies and classroom examples for teachers

 Key Takeaway

-AI marking tools can reduce marking time by 40–60% when used for rubric-based assessment.
-The gain is real only if you maintain human oversight and use the time freed up for higher-value interactions with learners.
+AI marking tools can reduce some routine marking effort when they are used for draft feedback, rubric comments or common-error grouping.
+The gain is only useful if teachers maintain human oversight and use any time saved for higher-value interactions with learners.

 AI for Lesson Planning